Asaita: History

+In its early history Aussa appears to neighbor the powerful Mora state in medieval times.
 Aussa was once home to the extinct Harla people, their moniker still exists within clans in rural areas.
 Aussa is unique to the Afar region since it is the only area today that Afar people are engaged in agriculture.
 Farming was established by Harla as far back as the fourteenth century.
 The town also seems to have been a haven for mutineers of the Harari kingdom early on.

+In the middle of the 16th century Aussa is mentioned in texts as part of the Harar based Adal Sultanate, the ruler of Aussa in this period was known as Hegano.
 Aussa became prominent when it served as capital of the Adal Sultanate in 1577.
 After Adal's demise, the Imamate of Aussa was established by Hararis and continued ruling the southern parts of Afar region until they were overthrown in the eighteenth century by the Mudaito dynasty of Afar who later established the Sultanate of Aussa.

 In 1960 it was reported Aussa consisted of numerous clans with various origins, who each had a religious leader with the title Kabirto, Sharifa, Saido or Harara.

 Asaita was flooded by the Awash River in August 1954, and again in September, 1998.

 In late June 1971 a fight during the market between the Afar and highland people left 16 workers dead and 34 wounded.
 Of more than 1,000 small farmers who had moved from the highlands to Awsa there were only 250-300 still living in Asaita after the violence.

 In March 1975 the Derg nationalized all rural lands, including those of Ras Bitwoded Alimirah Hanfadhe, Sultan of the Afar.
 When they offered to fly him to Addis Ababa to negotiate the transfer of his lands, he refused the offer.
 That June, the Derg dispatched a battalion of troops to capture the sultan.
 Although the Ottaways note their sources agree that the ensuing two-day battle was a "massacre", they differ in the details: